Limescale inhibitor for combination (combi) boilers

 has revealed that there really is only one choice - Siliphos, silicate-polyphosphate.

 A Siliphos dispenser doses the water with silicate-polyphosphate.
 So in 2003 we set

 out to find the perfect Siliphos dispenser for combi boilers - and, after constant

 improvement, the CombiBuddy (and LimeStop) is the result.
-It’s copper rather than
+It’s stainless steel rather

-plastic, it has brass isolating valves, and there’s no need to replace the Siliphos!
+than plastic, and there’s no need to replace the Siliphos!